 In family law actions, some things are never truly 'final'.
 The court always has the authority to change a previous decision if the change is in the best interests of the children.

-If a judge makes a court order in the Alberta Court of Justice, the court clerk will prepare the order and mail it to the parties.
+If a judge makes a court order in Provincial Court, the court clerk will prepare the order and mail it to the parties.

 You may hear a court appearance called a "hearing" or "making an application".